kanishkdudeja/supapicks/README.md

 # SupaPicks 🏆

 A fun stock-picking contest platform built with Supabase and Next.js.
-Users compete by picking stocks with a $1000 budget and see who can run up the biggest profit!
+Users compete by picking securities with a $1000 budget and see who can run up the biggest profit!

 ## 🎯 How It Works